Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Benchmarking on

-\textbf{Error Analysis.} To characterize where LLMs fail in application-level code generation, our taxonomy separates failures that arise before functional verification from those that arise during functional execution, and further distinguishes requirement and runtime-quality bottlenecks:
+\textbf{Failure Taxonomy.} To characterize where LLMs fail in application-level code generation, we assign one primary failure category to each failed case.
+The taxonomy separates failures that prevent testing from those that arise during functional or runtime evaluation.

 \textbf{1.
-Executability \& Dependency Failures.} The generated repository cannot be built, imported, or collected for testing, due to missing, incorrect dependencies or malformed code structure (including syntax-level issues), preventing functional verification from starting.
+Executability \& Dependency Failures.} The generated repository cannot be built, imported, or collected for testing.
+Typical causes include missing dependencies, broken module paths, and malformed code structure.
+In this case, functional evaluation cannot start.

 \textbf{2.
-Requirement-Implementation Mismatch.} Tests execute, but the implementation violates application functional requirements as operationalized by the test-implied behavioral contract, leading to functional incorrectness.
+Requirement--Implementation Mismatches.} The tests execute, but the implementation does not satisfy the required application behavior.
+The repository is runnable, yet its outputs or behaviors do not match the tested requirements.